Hezbollah and rebels agree ceasefire at Lebanese-Syrian border

 The Nusra Front was al Qaeda's official wing in the Syrian war until last year when it formally severed ties to the global jihadist network and rebranded itself.
 It now fights as part of the Tahrir al-Sham Islamist alliance, which it dominates.

-Hezbollah has played a major role in fighting militants in the border region during the six-year Syrian war, part of a much bigger role it has played in the Syrian conflict in support of Syrian President Bashar al-Assad.
+Hezbollah has played a major role in fighting militants in the border region during Syria's six-year-old civil war in support of President Bashar al-Assad.

-The Arsal region was the scene of one of the most serious spillovers of the Syrian civil war into Lebanon, when Nusra Front and Islamic State militants briefly overran the town of Arsal, abducting dozens of Lebanese soldiers and policemen.
+The Arsal region witnessed one of the most serious spillovers of the Syrian civil war into Lebanon when Nusra Front and Islamic State militants briefly overran the town of Arsal, abducting dozens of Lebanese soldiers and policemen.

 Islamic State is still holding nine Lebanese soldiers captured at that time.
 Their fate is unknown.